Ad Blocker Detected

-Researchers have found a molecular link between selenium and cancer before that selenium was considered as a toxin many years ago.
-According to these findings, Selenium has some of the most important roles in human and other animals.
+Researchers have found a molecular link between selenium and cancer before that selenium was considered a toxin many years ago.
+According to these findings, Selenium has some of the most important roles in humans and other animals.
 Selenium acts through the formation of Selenoproteins.
 Selenocysteine is a Selenium-containing Cysteine residue that is found in some proteins of eukaryotes, Archaea, bacteria and some viruses.
-Proteins, like Glutathione Peroxidase, bacterial Selenoprotein A, contain Selenocysteine and the sequencing of Selenoproteins reveal that UGA codon corresponded to the location of Selenocysteine.
+Proteins, like Glutathione Peroxidase, bacterial Selenoprotein A, contain Selenocysteine and the sequencing of Selenoproteins reveals that the UGA codon corresponded to the location of Selenocysteine.

 Selenocysteine and proteins containing Selenocysteine

-Human Selenoproteins are encoded by 25 genes and half of them are Oxidoreductase while functions of others are still unclear.
-Examples of human Selenoproteins include Glutathione Peroxidases, Thioredoxin Reductases, Thyroid Hormone Deiodinases and Methionine-R-Sulfoxide Reductase.
+Human Selenoproteins are encoded by 25 genes and half of them are Oxidoreductase while the functions of others are still unclear.
+Examples of human Selenoproteins include Glutathione Peroxidases, Thioredoxin Reductases, Thyroid Hormone Deiodinases, and Methionine-R-Sulfoxide Reductase.
 In addition to these enzymes, Selenocysteine Synthetase 2 is a Selenoenzyme that catalyzes the ATP-dependent synthesis of Selenophosphate.
-Some other properties of Selenoproteins are pro- and anticancer activities, roles in the immune system etc.
+Some other properties of Selenoproteins are pro- and anticancer activities, roles in the immune system, etc.

 Seryl-tRNA[ser]sec is converted to Phosphoseryl-tRNA[ser]sec catalyzed by Phosphoseryl-tRNA[ser]sec Kinase (PSTK) and ATP-dependent Selenophosphate Synthetase 2 catalyzes the conversion of Selenide to Selenophosphate.
 Thus formed Selenophosphate reacts with Phosphoseryl-tRNA[ser]sec catalyzed by Selenocysteine Synthase (secS) to form Selenocysteyl-tRNA[ser]sec.
 However, is some cases, Cysteine can also be found in place of the Selenocysteine which is incorporated in the same way as Selenocysteine.